Dynamical Learning in Deep Asymmetric Recurrent Neural Networks

-The paper is organized as follows: First, we define the model and the statistical mechanics analysis concerning the onset of the RM, based on the local entropy method \cite{baldassi_prl_2015}.
-Next, we define the learning processes and present the results of extensive numerical experiments.
-Finally, we conclude with a numerical check on the role of the RM and the role of symmetry.
+The paper is organized as follows.
+First, we define the model and present the statistical mechanics analysis concerning the onset of the RM.
+Next, we define the learning process and present the results of extensive numerical experiments.
+Finally, we study the role of the RM geometry for learning.

-\textbf{Core Module.} The core module is a network of binary neurons with state \(s \in \{-1, 1\}^N\) and a \(N \times N\) asymmetric interaction matrix \(J\).
-The off-diagonal matrix elements $J_{ij},i\neq j$ are drawn independently from an unbiased Gaussian distribution of variance $\frac{1}{N} $.
-We introduce a self-interaction term \(J_{ii} = J_D \ge 0\) for all \(i\), which softens the fixed-point constraints and controls the dynamics.
+\textbf{Core Module.} The core module is a network of binary neurons with state \(s \in \{-1, 1\}^N\) and an \(N \times N\) diluted asymmetric interaction matrix \(J\).
+The off-diagonal matrix elements $J_{ij},i\neq j$ are zero with probability $1-\rho$, and with probability $\rho$ they are drawn independently from an unbiased Gaussian distribution of variance $\frac{1}{\rho N} $.
+We introduce a self-interaction term \(J_{ii} = J_D \ge 0\) for all \(i\), which softens the fixed-point constraints and affects the dynamics.
 The network evolves in discrete time by aligning each neuron to its local field through the update rule:

 with $\sign$ being the sign function.
-Throughout this study, unless otherwise specified, we will adopt a synchronous dynamical scheme for the updates.
-Due to the asymmetry of the interactions, the dynamics is not governed by a Lyapunov function.
-The simplicity of the dynamical rule and the lack of forced symmetry in the synapses make this module potentially appealing also from a biological perspective.
-As we shall see, while for $J_D=0$ the network is chaotic and no fixed-points exist, for $J_D>0 $ there exist exponentially many fixed points.
-However they remain unreachable to the dynamics until the RM appears, for $J_D$ large enough.
-This behavior is reminiscent to what was found in other settings \cite{baldassi_prl_2015,baldassi_pnas_2016,baldassi2021unveiling,barbier2025finding}, in the context of learning in non convex classifiers.
+Throughout this study we adopt a synchronous dynamical scheme for the updates.
+Due to the asymmetry of the interactions, the dynamics is not governed by a Lyapunov function and the structure of fixed points is subtle.
+While for $J_D=0$ the network is chaotic and no fixed-points exist, for $J_D>0$ there exist exponentially many fixed points, which however remain unreachable to the dynamics.
+Above a critical value of $J_D$, there appears a subdominant cluster of fixed points, the RM, which can be accessed by various types of algorithms including (for large enough $J_D$) the simple iterative dynamics (\ref{eq: dyn_core}).
+This phenomenology is reminiscent of what was found in supervised learning with non-convex, feed-forward classifiers \cite{baldassi_prl_2015,baldassi_pnas_2016,baldassi2021unveiling,barbier2025finding}.

+When using such a network for learning, the influence of the input -- and possibly of the output label -- on the network is mediated by linear input and output layers, respectively.
+These influence the dynamics of the system and can be trained jointly with the internal couplings using the same local learning rule.